hypebeast/keybits-server/docs/get-a-domain.rst

 .. note:: Before getting started please read the :doc:`requirements </intro>`.

-To use your personal server you'll need a domain name.

 Choosing a domain name
 ----------------------

+To use your personal server you'll need to own a  domain name.

 **If you already have a domain name, jump to 'DNS' below.**